 This research focuses on tourism studies, particularly the development of village tourism or community-based tourism, with the expressed objective of conducting mapping on the potential of Catur village to be developed as an herbal-themed tourism village in Bangli regency, Bali.
 The study is hoped to become a model for the development of other tourism villages with similar herbal themes, or other related themes, both in and outside of Bali.
 The mapping model is hoped to become a reference for the development of herbal tourism villages in Bali and all of Indonesia.
-The locus of this study is in Catur village.
+The locus of this study is in Catur village - Kintamani, with its herbal potentials, and which is currently being promoted as a tourism village.
 Catur village is located 1,250 above sea level, on the western edge of the Kintamani sub-district, and is known as a village that produces high-quality Arabica coffee and Kintamani oranges.
 Catur village is strategically located as it connects three regencies, i.e., Bangli, Badung, and Buleleng).
 Administratively, Catur is led by a democratically elected village chief (Perbekel) and consists of three hamlets (Banjar): Catur, Lampu, and Mungsengan.